IBM/dap-blueprint/Deploy.md

    ```
    After running the last command, you can see the information of your RHSSO container.
 At this time, you should be able to find `IPAddress` (e.g., `"IPAddress": "172.17.0.2",`).
 Please set the IP address to the `RHSSO_HOST` environment variable in your `.env` file.

+   In addition, please check if the initialization of RHSSO finishes by entering to the RHSSO container.
+You can enter the container with a command `docker exec -it <RHSSO container ID> bash`.
+After that, please check a RHSSO log `/dap-logs/rhsso-init.out`.
+If you can see `FRONTEND_URL=https://rhsso-host:8543/auth` in the log, the initialization of RHSSO finishes.
+Please note that other containers fails to start if you do not see that log message.

 4. Run Signing Service

    ```